&Beyond Grumeti Serengeti Tented Camp

 Have delicious private, candle lit dinners looking out over the river watching the plethora of wildlife it attracts.

 Grumeti lies in the path of the migration which in a typical year arrives between June and July.
 Tanzania is a large country, with a varied climate.
 Generally, the long rains run from March to May - the temperature is warm and the humidity is high.
 June to October is the long dry season, and the short rains are in November and December, much lighter than the long rains.
 January and February are again dry (the short dry season) so this is another good time to visit.

-Call us on to start planning your holiday to &Beyond Grumeti Serengeti Tented Camp or take a look at our itineraries to Serengeti and northern Tanzania
+Call us on to start planning your holiday to &Beyond Grumeti Serengeti Tented Camp or take a look at our itineraries to Tanzania

 Superbly located in an idyllic valley in the western corridor of the Serengeti, Grumeti River Camp offers luxury tented accommodation in 10 spacious safari tents, all with en-suite bathrooms and open-air showers.

 The Serengeti National Park forms part of a huge conservation area, encompassing the adjacent Ngorongoro Conservation Area, well as the Masai Mara in neighbouring Kenya.
 With no fences or man-made barriers, huge numbers of wildlife move freely throughout this area, constantly recreating an ageless natural cycle.
 The magnificent Serengeti is famed for its vast tree-less grasslands allowing for excellent wildlife sightings.
 The Park boasts 35 species of plains-dwelling game and prolific birdlife.